 COVID Care Force

-In early 2020, as the pandemic reshaped daily life, a small Olathe, Kansas-based nonprofit launched with a clear mission and almost nothing else: no budget, no brand direction, and no time to waste.
-COVID Care Force needed an identity that could do the impossible: look credible enough to attract donors and partners, while signaling that not a dollar had been wasted getting there.
+A small Olathe, Kansas-based nonprofit with a clear mission and almost nothing else, no budget, no brand direction, and no time to waste.
+The identity needed to do the impossible: look credible enough to attract donors and partners, while signaling that not a dollar had been wasted getting there.

 The central design challenge wasn't aesthetic, it was strategic.
 How do you balance the weight of a global emergency with the warmth of community response?
 The answer was deliberate restraint.